 Puzzling Phenomena: A guide to paranormal fiction

 Central elements are psychic abilities and similar powers, inexplicable incidents, or extraterrestrial encounters.
-The paranormal also includes cryptozoology—a field where potential discovery or future explanations might unveil mysteries like Bigfoot or Nessie, the Loch Ness monster.
+Cryptozoology, the search for creatures like Bigfoot and the Loch Ness Monster, is a paranormal field of study.

 Recommended article